 Motivation for studying the impact of context upon language use, stems from the belief that for English language learners to be truly empowered, they need to understand the words that they read and be aware of the impact that context has on the meaning of a text.

-Jen Cope has been an academic tutor on the M.Ed TESOL program in the Faculty of Education & Social Work at the University of Sydney since 2009.
-She was also an online tutor to undergraduate students in Hong Kong for the Linguistics Department's English literacy project.
-Additionally, Jen has over 15 years' experience as an ESL teacher at TAFE NSW (a major Australian vocational college), where she has taught international and migrant English students and worked in a supervisory role.
+Jen Cope has been an academic tutor on the M.Ed TESOL program in the Faculty of Education & Social Work at the University of Sydney.
+She also participated as an online tutor to undergraduate students in Hong Kong in the USyd Department of Linguistics' English literacy project.
+Jen additionally has over 15 years' experience as an ESL teacher at TAFE NSW (a major Australian vocational college), where she has taught international and migrant English students, and worked in a supervisory role.
 Jen's previous career was as a Publisher in the financial, legal and business fields.